 Table 1 summarizes the pattern of unionization and the proportion of workers in the middle-income group for parents and their children in the PSID data set.
-We contrast the status of parents in 1985 and the status of their adult offspring in 2011.
-If heads of household aged 25 to 64 have a family income between 50% and 150% of the median income, they are categorized as middle class.
-We refer to them as the “middle-income group.”
-The table also shows a drop in unionization of 8 percentage points (19.07%–10.90%) from parents to their offspring and a drop in the proportion of workers in the middle-income group by 8 percentage points (54.04%–46.01%) between parents and their adult children.
+The status of parents in 1985 is contrasted with the status of their adult offspring in 2011.
+If heads of household aged 25 to 64 have a family income between 50 percent and 150 percent of the median income, they are categorized as middle class and referred to as the “middle-income group.”
+The table also shows a drop in unionization of 8 percentage points (19.07 percent–10.90 percent) from parents to their offspring and a drop in the proportion of workers in the middle-income group by 8 percentage points (54.04 percent–46.01 percent) between parents and their adult children.

 Are these changes connected?
-One way to estimate the contribution of the drop in unionization to the drop in the proportion of persons in the middle-income group is through a shift-share decomposition that divides the change in the middle-income group into two parts: i) the change in union density and ii) the change in the proportion of union workers who were in the middle-income group relative to the proportion of non-union workers in that group.
+One way to estimate the contribution of the drop in unionization to the drop in the proportion of persons in the middle-income group is through a shift-share decomposition that divides the change in the middle-income group into two parts

+the change in union density, and

+the change in the proportion of union workers who were in the middle-income group relative to the proportion of non-union workers in that group.

 Let MCU and MCN be the share of union and non-union workers who are in the middle-income group respectively, and let U be the union share of the workforce.
-Then, if MC (middle class) is the share of the workforce in the middle-income group, we have the following identity:
+Then, if MC (middle class) is the share of the workforce in the middle-income group, the following identity applies:

-The statistics in Table 1 show that among parents in 1985 the share of union workers in the middle-income group was 12 percentage points larger than the share of non-union workers in the middle-income group (63.50% – 51.82%).
+The statistics in table 1 show that among parents in 1985 the share of union workers in the middle-income group was 12 percentage points larger than the share of non-union workers in the middle-income group (63.50 percent – 51.82 percent).
 Given the 19 percent of parents who were union in 1985, unionization contributed 2 percentage points (0.12 x 0.19) to the overall proportion of workers in the middle-income group among 1985 parents.
 The effect of unionism on the income distribution of non-union workers through labor market spillovers or through union influence on public policies favorable for workers could produce a larger or smaller impact.

 Taking changes of equation (1) over time, the change in the share of the workforce that is middle-income group can be decomposed as following:

-The first term, ΔMCN , measures how the change in the proportion of non-union parents and non-union children in the middle-income group affects the overall change in the size of the middle-income group: this is –7 percentage points (=45.13%–51.82%).
-The second term, ΔMCU-MCNU , measures the change in the share of union workers compared to the share of non-union workers in the middle-income group, multiplied by the 19% parents’ unionization rate.
-The statistics from Table 1 show a 4 percentage point drop in the difference in the share of union and non-union workers in the middle-income group among parents compared to offspring.
+The first term, ΔMCN , measures how the change in the proportion of non-union parents and non-union children in the middle-income group affects the overall change in the size of the middle-income group: this is –7 percentage points (=45.13 percent–51.82 percent).
+The second term, ΔMCU-MCNU , measures the change in the share of union workers compared to the share of non-union workers in the middle-income group, multiplied by the 19 percent parents’ unionization rate.
+The statistics from table 1 show a 4 percentage point drop in the difference in the share of union and non-union workers in the middle-income group among parents compared to offspring.
 To the extent that this reflects weakening unionism over time, it contributes about 0.008 percentage points (= –0.04 x 0.19) to the fall in the size of the middle-income group.